yum-food/TaSTT/README.md

     lot more, so I wouldn't recommend it.
   * I've tested on a 1080 Ti and a 3090 and saw comparable latency.
 * SteamVR.
-* No write defaults on your avatar if you're using the custom text box.

-Avatar resources used:
+Avatar resources used by custom chatbox:

-* Tris: 4
+* Tris: 12
 * Material slots: 1
 * Texture memory: 340 KB (English), 130 MB (international)
 * Parameter bits: 65-217 (configurable; more bits == faster paging)